 Open Data Program: After spending three years cleaning big data in Fintech and E-commerce, we do have collaboration opportunities open to a broader community to study the challenging questions in the digital era.
 If you are interested, please write me an email for more details.

 Webinar: Dr. Long Chen, Dr. Feng Zhu, and I initiated the webinar series on the digital economy in June 2020.
-By November 2022, we have hosted 49 seminars with a broad reach to academia and policy circles.
+By Dec.
+2022, we have hosted 50 seminars with a broad reach to academia and policy circles.
 In the following year, we will focus on the platform economy.
-If you want to give a talk, please get in touch with me.

 You can find my CV here: pdf.